Are you traveling to Mexico and are not sure about what to wear in Mexico, and even less so, what to bring with you?

-Are you traveling to Mexico and are not sure about what to wear in Mexico, and even less so what to bring with you?
-Let me start by saying that Mexico has different climates and that there are seasons in Mexico too (though perhaps without the dramatic changes known in other places).
-This means that your Mexico packing list should vary depending on the region you will be visiting, and should be based on when you are actually traveling.
+Let me start by saying that Mexico has different climates and that there are seasons in Mexico, too (though perhaps without the dramatic changes known in other places).

-The Best Packing List For Mexico
+Best Packing List For Mexico: Luggage

 Backpack

 Planning on traveling around Mexico when you’re there?
 Then the luggage you’ll want is a backpack.
 Opting for a comfortable, durable backpack (perhaps from the likes of Osprey) is a great way to transport you and your gear from one destination to the next.
-Try 40 liter capacity backpacks for shorter trips, 50 or more liters for a month or more of backpacking.

 Suitcase

-If you’re not backpacking around Mexico, or if you are driving and won’t have to drag your luggage around, and even if you’re staying put instead, then chances are you’ll only need a suitcase.
-Something with wheels that allows for easy transition through transport hubs is preferable, obviously!
+If you’re not backpacking around Mexico, or if you are renting a car in Mexico and won’t have to drag your luggage around, and even if you’re staying put instead, then chances are you’ll only need a suitcase.

 Daypack

 Having a comfortable daypack is crucial in Mexico.
 No matter where you’re staying, there’s ample opportunity to explore further afield and head out on a day trip.
-For that you’ll need a daypack with enough room to fit snacks, your camera and anything else you feel like taking along for the ride.

-Beach bag / dry bag
+Beach bag/dry bag

 If you’re traveling by yourself, you probably won’t want to leave your stuff lying around unattended when you take a visit to the beach.
 Having a dry bag allows you to take essentials – money, phone, ID, keys – into the sea while keeping them bone dry.

 Your packing list for Mexico should definitely include some beach-friendly items.
-After all, nothing says “beach” like Mexico, but if you’re going to spend time at any one of Mexico’s beautiful beaches you’re going to need a beach cover-up.
-Choose a flowing kaftan or sarong that you can fold up and stash in your bag and quickly throw on when you head for lunch at a beachside cafe.
+After all, nothing says “beach” like Mexico, but if you’re going to spend time at any one of Mexico’s beautiful beaches, you’re going to need a beach cover-up.

 Bathing suit

-One essential item you definitely won’t want to leave behind.
-If you’re traveling light then just one bathing suit should do.
-But if you’re booking into a swanky resort then you may want to bring a selection of swimwear options with you – why not!
+But if you’re booking into a swanky resort, then you may want to bring a selection of swimwear options with you – why not?

 Summer dresses

-Pack a handful of colourful summer dresses that you can wear anytime on your trip.
-Easy to fold up to a compact size, and perfect for when you don’t know what to wear, a dress means you have a whole outfit ready to go at any time.
-Loose, breezy dresses are a good idea for the scorching summer temperatures.
+Pack a handful of colorful summer dresses that you can wear anytime on your trip.
+Easy to fold up to a compact size and perfect for when you don’t know what to wear, a dress means you have a whole outfit ready to go at any time.

 Shorts